Working with Partners to Mobilize FDI for Greater Development Impact

 FDI Dialogue Series

 As part of MIGA’s outreach to promote foreign direct investment (FDI) in developing member countries, MIGA is hosting a series of roundtable dialogues convening key stakeholders for candid conversations, with a view to improving investment conditions and increasing cross-border investments.
-The roundtables will be held across regions in Africa, Asia, and the Caribbean.

 The first event of the series was held in Lomé on March 15, 2022, and co-hosted with the Government of Togo.
 Country host, Togo, was represented by Honorable Kodjo Adedze, Minister of Commerce, Industry and Private Sector Development who served as co-chair, and Honorable Kayi Mivedor, Minister of Investment Promotion.
 Senior government officials from Côte d’Ivoire, the Democratic Republic of the Congo (DRC), Gabon, Guinea, and Senegal flew to Lomé, Togo to attend the dialogue, with Honorable Hugues Mbadinga Madiya, Minister of Investment Promotion and Public-Private Partnerships representing Gabon.
 Providing the private sector and development finance institutions (DFI) perspectives were senior executives from MIGA’s private sector clients and representatives from IFC, the World Bank, Africa 50, and AFC.

 The second event of the series was held in Dar Es Salaam in September 2022, and co-hosted with United Government of Tanzania.

 This two-day roundtable dialogue focused on foreign direct investment (FDI) in Eastern Africa as these countries continue to struggle from the multiple crises of the COVID-19 pandemic, inflation, debt, and the Ukraine war.